This post is from contributing writer, Danielle Eaton Hart from To The Beat of My Heart.

 Katie’s final suggestion is to “Reduce your dependence on sweeteners.”

 While using conservative amounts of sugar, this year I bake gluten-free, lactose-free, even soy-free and vegan desserts: brownies, strawberry lemonade bars, stained glass sugar cookies, and whipped shortbread!
-Stay tuned to watch me learn to bake hypoallergenic eclairs.
+Stay tuned to watch me learn to bake gluten-free eclairs.

 Thanks to having to bake practically everything from scratch, I am more aware of the amount of sugar my family consumes.
 At least half of our baked goods are made to give away.
 I have given up mostly on corn syrup as a sweetener and I’ve never trusted artificial sweeteners.
 But I may not give up white sugar for years.
 Right now eating healthy means making sure I have enough calories.
-And sometimes that means eating a giant slice of hypoallergenic, homemade chocolate cake for breakfast!
+And sometimes that means eating a giant slice of allergy-friendly, homemade chocolate cake for breakfast!

 So whether you have medical limitations or other challenges to your mind and body’s ability to eat healthy, I am here to boldly declare that you CAN have your cake and eat it too.